apache/spark/python/docs/source/user_guide/sql/python_data_source.rst

     # Define the ArrowBatchDataSource
     class ArrowBatchDataSource(DataSource):
         """
-        A data source for testing Arrow Batch Serialization
+        A Data Source for testing Arrow Batch Serialization
         """

         @classmethod